libp2p/js-libp2p/doc/GETTING_STARTED.md

 # Getting Started

-Welcome to libp2p, this guide will walk you through setting up a fully functional libp2p node 🚀
+Welcome to libp2p!
+This guide will walk you through setting up a fully functional libp2p node 🚀

 - [Getting Started](#getting-started)
   - [Install](#install)